Heat dissipation and its relation to molecular orbital energies in single-molecule junctions: Theory and model

 \section{Theory and model}

 We consider the molecule (introduced as a set of energy levels) placed in between two electrodes (left $L$ and right $R$) and plays a role of channel.
 The electrodes are behaved as free electron reservoirs with approximately continuous energy spectra.
 The electronic transport properties of molecular junctions are govern by quantum mechanical laws.
-One of most important framework for studying theoretical nanoelectronics is a Landauer frameworks \cite{27}.
+One of most important framework for studying theoretical nanoelectronics is a Landauer frameworks \cite{butt}.
 Landauer approach is based on the description of electron transport through elastic scattering model.
 The thermalized electrons in reservoirs will be scattered when they come into the channel, but their transport are completely coherent between the electrodes.
 One can interpret the conductance of channel as an elastic scatterer, by the quantum mechanical probabilities of transmission $T(E)$, that corresponds to electrons with energy $E$.
-Because of the importance of transmission function to calculate all transport properties of nanoscale junctions, we will consider this function for our two-level (toy) model in following.